uw-fhir/OpenMRS-FHIR-Webinars/Webinar-3-MF-FHIR-Dev-Setup/overview-post.md

 The [OpenMRS SPA module](https://github.com/openmrs/openmrs-module-spa) is not included with the Reference Application distribution, and we will have to deploy it to our OpenMRS instance using the [OpenMRS SDK](https://wiki.openmrs.org/display/docs/OpenMRS+SDK).

-If you're interested in more information, you can join the `#microfrontend` channel on the [OpenMRS Slack](https://slack.openmrs.org/) and follow the development process on [Github](https://github.com/openmrs/openmrs-rfc-frontend).
+If you're interested in more information, you can join the `#microfrontend` channel on the [OpenMRS Slack](https://slack.openmrs.org/) and follow the development process on [Github](https://github.com/openmrs/openmrs-rfc-frontend) or on [OpenMRS Talk](https://talk.openmrs.org/t/micro-frontends-architecture-for-openmrs/22557/51).

 **The Import Map and Frontend Javascript Modules (ESM)** https://wiki.openmrs.org/display/projects/Frontend+Implementer+Documentation